Available with Location Referencing license.

 Additionally, conflict prevention prompts can be disabled directly from the message prompt.
 Check the Do not prompt me again to acquire locks, always automatically acquire locks for me check box when prompted to acquire an event lock and click OK.
-The event lock will be acquired.
+The event lock is acquired.
 You will no longer be prompted to acquire event locks if the lock is available, but Event Editor will continue to alert you if the lock is not available.
 Conflict prevention prompt settings will persist in your browser's HTML5 storage.